kuiperzone/PupNet-Deploy/README.md

 In the event that you wish there be no desktop entry (i.e. a command-line application), you should declare:
 `DesktopNoDisplay = true`.
-The file itself is ignored for Windows `Setup`, although if you set `DesktopNoDisplay`, then no entry for your application's main executable will be added under the Windows Start Menu (i.e. synonymous behavior with that on Linux).
+The file itself is ignored for Windows `Setup`, although if you set `DesktopNoDisplay`, then no entry for your application's main executable will be added under the Windows Start Menu (i.e. synonymous behavior on Windows with that on Linux).

+**Hint:** You can use PupNet itself to generate a Linux desktop file for a new project:

+    pupnet [name] --new desktop

+This will create a new file for you under: `name.desktop`

 ### AppStream Metadata ###